hitblast/preprintd/README.md

 #### Inhibitor Locks (Linux-only)

-You may pass in the `--inhibit` flag with the execution command in order to acquire an inhibitor file descriptor for the duration of the program.
-This will prevent your Linux machine from sleeping (since sleeping disrupts the TCP connections that happen when running `preprintd`) and keep the program stable.
+You may pass in the `--inhibit` flag while running `preprintd` to acquire an inhibitor FD (or "file descriptor") for the lifecycle of the program.
+This will prevent your Linux machine from sleeping.
+This may be crucial if you computer auto-suspends, and suspension may kill outward connections such as the running HTTP SSE from the program.

+The file descriptor is derived from the `org.freedesktop.login1` service.
+While running the daemon with `--inhibit`, you can test out the functionality by running `systemd-inhibit --list` and checking if `preprintd` pops up anywhere.

 > [!NOTE]
-> By default the file descriptor is derived for the `org.freedesktop.login1` service, which may or may not inhibit **GUI-based suspension** on some Linux distributions entirely.
-For example, the power menu of GNOME of Ubuntu does not block manual suspension, even if there is an entry clearly visible via `systemd-inhibit --list`.
-This was tested on Ubuntu 22.04 LTS.
+> Using inhibitor locks may not prevent manual suspension/sleep.

 ### Code Inspection